-Leases in terms of which the Group or the Company assumes substantially all the risks and rewards of ownership are classified as finance leases.
+Leases in terms of which the Group or the Company assumed substantially all the risks and rewards of ownership were classified as finance leases.
 Upon initial recognition, the leased asset is measured at an amount equal to the lower of its fair value and the present value of the minimum lease payments.
-Subsequent to initial recognition, the asset is accounted for in accordance with the accounting policy applicable to that asset.
+Subsequent to initial recognition, the asset was accounted for in accordance with the accounting policy applicable to that asset.

-Minimum lease payments made under finance leases are apportioned between the finance expense and the reduction of the outstanding liability.
-The finance expense is allocated to each period during the lease term so as to produce a constant periodic rate of interest on the remaining balance of the liability.
-Contingent lease payments are accounted for by revising the minimum lease payments over the remaining term of the lease when the lease adjustment is confirmed.
+Minimum lease payments made under finance leases were apportioned between the finance expense and the reduction of the outstanding liability.
+The finance expense was allocated to each period during the lease term so as to produce a constant periodic rate of interest on the remaining balance of the liability.
+Contingent lease payments were accounted for by revising the minimum lease payments over the remaining term of the lease when the lease adjustment was confirmed.

-Leasehold land which in substance is a finance lease is classified as property, plant and equipment, or as investment property if held to earn rental income or for capital appreciation or for both.
+Leasehold land which in substance was a finance lease was classified as property, plant and equipment, or as investment property if held to earn rental income or for capital appreciation or for both.